Skip to content

 You might ask, so why do I care?
 It’s invisible.
 So what?

-I don’t like an idea to just “appear” to the client or senior executive.
-They’ll assume creativity is easy to do, and by extension, they’ll also take the idea for granted, underestimating its value.
+I don’t like an idea to just “appear” to a senior executive or the client.
+They’ll assume creativity is easy to do (which it decidedly is not), and by extension, they’ll take the idea for granted, underestimating its value.

 At the same time, I don’t like the concept that “strategic people” work, yet “creatives” have fun.
-S-People sweat, labor and decide.
-C-People don’t do anything visible – well, except to wander down to the coffee shop for a venti latte and return with a Big Idea and a croissant.
+Apparently Strategic People sweat, labor and decide, even better if it involves a calculator.
+Creative People don’t do anything visible – well, except to wander down to the coffee shop for a venti latte and return with a croissant and a Big Idea.
+As if.

 So yes, I have a problem continuing the mirage that creativity is invisible.
 Generating ideas is a difficult task, it requires a significant amount of work, and a brilliant idea can be worth millions of dollars.